samsuh/2026-journal/README.md

 ## 5/13/26 - Wednesday
 - Set up cycle computer
+  - pretty good.
-- Go for an indoor cycling ride. maybe do ftp. see how ear feels
+- DONE ~~Go for an indoor cycling ride. maybe do ftp. see how ear feels~~ ear feels fine
 - DONE ~~Call about hawaii flights.~~ They are not very helpful. customer service was lacking, but i figured it out on my own without their help.
   - booked a night at the hyatt downtown for the extra night.
 Should be good.